Flight Review

 2. Pitch nose-down until impending stall indications are eliminated.
 If the elevator does not provide the needed response, pitch trim may be necessary.

 1. Roll wings level.
 This orients the lift vector properly for an effective recovery.
-Do not control the bank angle prior to reducing AOA.
+Do not use the ailerons before reducing the AOA.
 Cancel yaw with the rudder to prevent a stall from progressing into a spin.

 2. Add thrust/power.
 Power should be added promptly, but smoothly as needed, as stalls can occur at high power or low power settings, or at high airspeeds or low airspeeds.